dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 ???
 * zombie cookie is stored in a variety of different ways,  cached image in your browser, session storage, flash, etc, ip addr etc.
+* 3rd party are dropped by iframes from ads for instance
+* httponly don't allow js access from browser - so only via auto requests
+* secure - only work over https

 ---
 name: Tracked and Stolen